-4. When a payday falls on or during a school holiday, vacation, or a weekend, employees shall receive their pay on the last previous working day.
+5. When a payday falls on or during a school holiday, vacation, or a weekend, employees shall receive their pay on the last previous working day.

-TUITION REIMBURSEMENT
+ARTICLE VII: TUITION REIMBURSEMENT

 Subject to the following, an employee shall be reimbursed for the tuition costs he/she pays for approved graduate level coursework.